yichizhang/LazyCocoa/README.md

 GenColor-Mac
 ============

 GenColor is a Mac app written in Swift to help you generate UIColor/ NSColor class methods from your color settings text file.
+For example, you write 'awesomeColor #FFF'.
+It generates +(UIColor*)awesomeColor{ return [UIColor colorWithRed:1.0 green:1.0 blue:1.0 alpha:1]; }

 ![Screenshot 1](https://raw.githubusercontent.com/yichizhang/GenColor-Mac/master/Screenshots/screen1.png)